Jve386/JSON-handling_Rust/README.md

 read-json
 =====

-This repository implements a basic JSON reader in Rust, leveraging the serde and serde_json dependencies.
+This project implements a basic JSON reader in Rust, leveraging the serde and serde_json dependencies.

 ### Code Structure🏗️
 The project defines two data structures, Paragraph and Article, annotated with Serialize and Deserialize traits from serde.